 |Journey of the Magi, Benozzo Gozzoli, 1459-62|

 There are those who have attached religious significance to the carol and believe we can trace its origins to 16th century England.
 That was the time of the Protestant Reformation, that period of religious revolution that Henry VIII unintentionally provoked by declaring himself head of the Church in his country so he could grant himself the divorce that the Pope in Rome denied for, well, complicated political reasons.
 Those who hold to this theory believe that the Twelve Days of Christmas carol was mnemonically constructed to help educate the Roman Catholic faithful in the doctrines of their faith.
 Supposedly the carol allowed them to remain under the radar of would-be persecutors, since its repetitive nature assured that they'd not have to write down anything incriminating that could be used as evidence against them.
-Adherents to this theory believe that the carol's 'true love' is God and the 'partridge in a pear tree' is Christ on the cross, while the 'three French hens' represent the Trinity or maybe the three theological virtues of Faith Hope and Charity or perhaps even the three gifts of the Magi.
-And the list goes on: the two Biblical Testaments are represented, as are the four Gospels, five books of the Torah, seven Sacraments, eight Beatitudes, nine hierarchies of angels, ten Commandments, eleven faithful apostles, and (deep breath) the twelve articles of the Apostles' Creed.
+Adherents to this theory believe that the carol's 'true love' is God and the 'partridge in a pear tree' is Christ on the cross, while the 'three French hens' represent the Trinity.
+Or maybe the three theological virtues of Faith Hope and Charity.
+Or perhaps even the three gifts of the Magi.
+The list goes on: two Biblical Testaments are represented, as are four Gospels, five books of the Torah, seven Sacraments, eight Beatitudes, nine hierarchies of angels, ten Commandments, eleven faithful apostles, and (deep breath) the twelve articles of the Apostles' Creed.
 Or maybe that's the twelve tribes of Israel?

 The origins of the Twelve Days of Christmas carol itself are truly lost to time and memory, but most likely it began as the musical accompaniment to a medieval “memories and forfeits game” in which a leader recited verses that followers had to repeat exactly or else forfeit a sweet or kiss or pay some other penalty.
 The carol was presented this way in its first known publication, a 1780 children's book called Mirth Without Mischief.
 Musicologists have suggested that the carol has French origins, given some of the items mentioned in the song.
 For example, the kinds of partridges which roost in trees were introduced from France to England in the late 1770s and the song definitely predates their introduction.
 There are even some theories that the "in a pear tree" lyric is a bastardization of "and a partridge, un perdis" (perdis being French for partridge).
 It's a medieval mondegreen!